+- You must use 2-5 words.

+- Do not change the given word.

 (The first sentence is an example.)

 Ex ample:

 0 A very friendly taxi driver drove us into town.

 DRIVEN

-Wea very friendly taxi driver.
+We a very friendly taxi driver.

-~ WERE DRIVEN INTO TOWN BY
+WERE DRIVEN INTO TOWN BY

+WERE DRIVEN INTO TOWN DI

 25 Joan was in favour of visiting the museum.

 IDEA

-Joan thought it would be
+Joan thought it would be to the museum.

 26 Arthur has the talent to become a concert pianist.

-ТНАТ
+THAT

 Arthur is so could become a concert pianist.

 27 'Do you know when the match starts, Sally?' asked Mary.

-IF
+IF.

 Mary asked Sally time the match started.

+,

 28 I knocked for ages at Ruth's door but I got no reply.

-LONG
+LONG knocking at Puth's dear but I get no raphy

-I knocking at Ruth's door but I got no reply.
+Iknocking at Ruth's door but I got no reply.

 29 Everyone says that the band is planning to go on a world tour next year.

 SAID

 The band planning to go on a world tour next year.